-The start of a new year is the perfect time to focus on your health and wellness.
-Motivation for change is always strong at the beginning of a year.
+The start of a new year is a good time to focus on your health and wellness.
+Motivation for change is often strong at the beginning of a year.
 Jean Hailes Women’s Health GP, Dr Dominique Baume, says a general health check should be high on the list of new year’s resolutions for all women.
 Here she discusses the checks we need and why.

 It’s recommended that all women, especially those aged 40+, have their breasts checked by a health professional once a year.
 It’s also recommended that women become ‘breast aware’, so they know what is normal for their own breasts, and learn how to do self-examinations.

 Mammograms are recommended from the age of 50 and are provided free every two years through BreastScreen.
 According to the Australian Institute of Health and Welfare, more than 75% of breast cancers occur in women aged over 50.
 Although 90% of those women have no family history of the disease, it’s still important to consider family history with breast cancer and need for earlier screening.

 This is an important, potentially lifesaving test for the early detection of the human papillomavirus (HPV).
 HPV is a common sexually transmissible infection, and the cause of almost all cervical cancer.
 The cervical screening test needs to be done every five years from the ages of 25-74.
 Even though cervical cancer is one of the most preventable cancers, there was a dramatic fall in testing during the pandemic, which has health professionals concerned.

 The chair of Pathology Awareness Australia (PAA), John Crothers, says more needs to be done to educate and raise awareness of cervical screening.
 A recent survey by PAA of 600 women from across the country revealed that 15% of them were overdue for screening or had never had a test.

 The test is on the Medicare Benefits Schedule, which means it comes at no additional cost to your doctor consultation.